 $354,825,435

-The film received massive critical and commercial success, earning a whopping $354.8 million for a $25 million budget.
-It was also the third highest-grossing film in '98 and won four awards at the 61st Academy Awards; Best Original Screenplay, Best Actor (Hoffman), Best Picture, and Best Director.
+Rain Man achieved widespread critical acclaim and was a box office hit, bringing in a remarkable $354.8 million on a $25 million budget.
+It ranked as the third-highest-grossing film of 1988 and went on to win four Academy Awards at the 61st ceremony, including Best Original Screenplay, Best Actor (Hoffman), Best Picture, and Best Director.

 ActionComedyCrime